Everything about nuts

 But be very careful.
 Do not try this technique with raw acorns, as they are very slippery, and you may hurt yourself.

-While you’re at it, look at the inside of the nut and get rid of the ones that look very dark or rotten.
+While at it, look at the inside of the nut and remove the ones that look very dark or rotten.
 The color of the good ones will still be a bit darker than a raw acorn due to the boiling.

 While you are cutting them, you will notice a beautiful nutty smell.
 However, it does not remind the scent of other particular nuts; it’s a unique earthy autumn smell that spreads all over the house.
 It’s one of my favorite parts of making homemade acorn coffee.

 You can use a knife to chop the acorns, but don’t overdo it.
-Most of them actually broke when I was shelling them.
+In my case, most of them broke when I was shelling them.
 I only had to cut a few of the halves into smaller pieces.

 You can try a tiny bit of one of the nuts.
 You can boil your chopped-up pieces for a second round if you notice a strong bitter taste.
 The goal is to remove more of the tannins and, as a result, eliminate some more bitterness.
 This is purely a judgment call on your part.

-Since this process removed a part of the tannin content, that water will be bitter.
-So it’s essential to wash the acorn meat with a strainer.
+Since this process removed some of the tannin content, that water will be bitter.
+So, it’s necessary to wash the acorn meat with a strainer.

 It’s time for drying.
 Spread your chopped pieces on a flat surface, leaving space between them to let air circulate.
 Ideally, you will want to wait 24 hours before moving on to the next step.